-Throughout the past year, you have put in the training hours amidst a global pandemic.
-You have made the gains, and are feeling pretty good about where you’re at.
-And although the holiday season will look different this year, you’re still planning on baking your favorite cookies and drinking some rum and eggnog and having a turkey dinner feast.
+This past year you have made the gains, and are feeling pretty good about where you’re at.
+This holiday season you're probably planning on baking your favorite cookies and drinking some rum and eggnog and having a turkey dinner feast.
 All very deserved.

-However, you have worked too hard to let the power you earned this year go to waste with two weeks of inactivity, even if, in some cases, your gym might even be closed again right now.
+However, you have worked too hard to let the power you earned this year go to waste with two weeks of inactivity.

 Three Quick Tips: